Getting help from a dentist

 If you're not entitled to free NHS dental treatment, you'll have to pay the relevant charge for the new course of treatment.

-Ask the dentist what the treatment will cost or whether you can have a treatment plan.
+Ask the dentist what the treatment will cost and if you can have a treatment plan.

 When to go to hospital